Funeral Directors Category: West Midlands

 Together, they set about making the idea a reality.
 In November 2014 ‘A Natural Undertaking’ was launched, with the help of a small start-up loan and huge amounts of research and preparation.
 From the beginning, it was important to get the look and feel right, and the Natural Undertaking website beautifully reflects the ethos and difference of the business.
 Fresh, simple and beautiful, it is light years away from the traditional doom and gloom horse drawn carriages and faux sympathy of a myriad of other funeral director websites.
 For anyone going online to try and find some information about what they need to do to organise a funeral, landing on the homepage here would surely elicit a sigh of relief.
 There’s plenty of information, but it’s not overwhelming, and it’s written in a natural, straightforward way.

 The business model is a simple one.
-Carrie or Fran will answer the phone to you, it will be Carrie or Fran who comes to meet you, to listen to what you need them to do, and who assumes responsibility for making sure everything is done as you want.
+Carrie, Fran – or their newest team member Roxy Moseley, who joined them in 2020, will answer the phone to you, it will be one of the three who you meet, who will listen to what you need them to do, and who will assume responsibility for making sure everything is done as you want.
 Probably one of the first things they will say to you when you call is that you don’t need to use an undertaker if you don’t want to, and they are more than happy to help you as much or as little as you want.
 If you decide to go ahead and engage them to help you, their prices are transparent and extremely reasonable, and you can choose exactly which services you need.

-It will be Carrie and Fran who collect the person who has died, bringing assistance if needed.
+It will be one of the three women who collect the person who has died, bringing assistance if needed.
 If you are with the person who has died, they will make certain that you have had as much time with them as you want, there is no need to rush over in the middle of the night to take the body away unless you definitely want them to.
-It will be Carrie and Fran who wash and dress your relative, and place them in their coffin or shroud, and it will be Carrie and Fran who support you until the day of the burial or cremation, throughout that day and afterwards.
+It will be the same person who will wash and dress your relative, and place them in their coffin or shroud, and it will be the same person who supports you until the day of the burial or cremation, throughout that day and afterwards.
 They work seamlessly as a team, effortlessly assuming either the lead or the supportive role depending on who has taken responsibility for each family.
 And they positively encourage you and your family to have the freedom to do what comes naturally to you.

-When you meet with either of them, they will want to know all about the person who has died, something the vast majority of funeral arrangers often miss out.
-Talking about your relative and the things they did and liked when they were alive can often spark ideas for how to commemorate them, ways to make the event meaningful and personal, and Carrie and Fran will pick up on ideas and find ways to weave them into the ceremony or the day as a whole.
+When you meet with any of the Natural Undertaking team, they will want to know all about the person who has died, something the vast majority of funeral arrangers often miss out.
+Talking about your relative and the things they did and liked when they were alive can often spark ideas for how to commemorate them, ways to make the event meaningful and personal, and Fran, Carrie or Roxy will pick up on ideas and find ways to weave them into the ceremony or the day as a whole.

 Making sure that you know what your choices are, and supporting you whatever these might be.
-Both Carrie and Fran are completely honest and transparent, and will answer any questions you might have and listen carefully to make sure that they completely understand what you want.
+All of the team are completely honest and transparent, and will answer any questions you might have and listen carefully to make sure that they completely understand what you want.

 A Natural Undertaking is the only funeral company in Birmingham to proactively offer a broad range of green and environmental options but they arrange all kinds of funerals – they don’t make any assumptions about what might be right for you.